LorenzDuremdes/Second-Brain/polyamory.md

 1. does everyone in a polyamoric relationship have to like each other?
 	1. no, but what's minimal is respect/tolerance^[More Than Two: A Practical Guide to Ethical Polyamory, p.
 37] e.g. "I disagree and that's it." rather than also acting on it

+# types
+## community-minded polyamory
+1. [[interpersonal relationship|community]]-minded polyamory; tend to prioritize the impact of a decision on the entire group over the needs of the individuals in the group^[More Than Two: A Practical Guide to Ethical Polyamory, p.
+43]

 # polyarmory [[linguistics|jargon]]
 1. what's the purpose of "polyamory jargon"?
 	1. the avoid naming things like "cheating" e.g. OSO (other significant other)^[More Than Two: A Practical Guide to Ethical Polyamory, p.
 27]